355th Operations Group: Units

-Trains pilots in the A-10 and OA-10 Thunderbolt II.
-The 'Dragons' of the 357th FS conduct all formal courses related to directed aircraft transition, day and night weapons and tactics employment, day and night air refueling and dissimilar air combat maneuvers.
-The squadron trains pilots to plan, coordinate, execute, and control day and night close air support, air interdiction and battlefield surveillance and reconnaissance.
-The squadron prepares pilots for combat mission ready upgrade.
+Trained pilots in the A-10 and OA-10 Thunderbolt II.
+The 'Dragons' of the 357th FS conducted all formal courses related to directed aircraft transition, day and night weapons and tactics employment, day and night air refueling and dissimilar air combat maneuvers.
+The squadron trained pilots to plan, coordinate, execute, and control day and night close air support, air interdiction and battlefield surveillance and reconnaissance.
+The squadron prepareed pilots for combat mission ready upgrade.

 History

 Beginning in May 1992, the 355th Operations Group took over control of flying units for 355th Wing.
 It provided war-fighters with forces for close air support, air interdiction, forward air control, ground-based tactical air control, and airbase operations.
-From 1992-2002, the group trained and provided electronic combat capabilities and airborne command and control.
+From 1992 to 2002, the group trained and provided electronic combat capabilities and airborne command and control.

 For a brief period from Mar-Oct 2003 until the squadrons realigned under the 563d Rescue Group, it maintained a combat search and rescue capability.
 It also conducted all formal course directed aircraft initial qualification/requalification training for the A-10.
 In Oct 2003 and again in Nov 2005, the group deployed A-10s in support of combat operations in Afghanistan and Iraq.

 Until 2011, the wing maintained the West Coast A-10 Demonstration Team.
 After the 2011 season it was discontinued, due to Federal sequestration constraints.
 It had consisted of 12 members and was assigned to the 355th Operations Group.
 The team's primary mission is to encourage retention and recruitment by showcasing the A-10 Thunderbolt II.
 It performed at more than 30 air shows annually before 15 million spectators nationwide, and provided insight about Air Combat Command and the United States Air Force.